nategarelik/Nay8/Documentation/webhooks.md

 ```

 ## Sending other messages
-If you wish to send multiple messages, cannot fit inside the 10 second timeout, or have other non-synchronous use cases, your server can make a request to send a message at any time using Jared's [REST API](restapi.md).
+If you wish to send multiple messages, cannot fit inside the 10 second timeout, or have other non-synchronous use cases, your server can make a request to send a message at any time using Nay8's [REST API](restapi.md).